Pump-Priming Surgical Research Awards

-The best conceived bids receive pump-priming funding together with mentoring from academics at the Unit in order to develop and conduct their research projects.
+The successful bids receive pump-priming funding together with mentoring from academics across the Unit in order to develop and conduct their research projects.
 It is anticipated that this initial funding will generate early pilot data that will be used to inform applications for future grant funding and so develop these projects in to larger studies and trials across the NIHR Global Surgery Unit network.

-The STARFISH study plans to use a mixed methods approach to assess the burden and challenges of stoma care in low and middle income studies.
+The STARFISH study uses a mixed methods approach to assess the burden and challenges of stoma care in low and middle income settings.

-As part of the pump-priming funding stream, the Global Surgery Unit is supporting educational visits for researchers between our international partners, sharing knowledge and experience.
+As part of the pump-priming funding stream, the Global Surgery Unit is supporting educational visits between our international partners, sharing knowledge and experience.

 Honey is well documented to have anti-bacterial and anti-fungal properties, however there is currently insufficient evidence to demonstrate that honey wound dressings are effective in the treatment of chronic wounds.

 Medical grade honey is currently available but not yet in use in Ghana.
-Initially, this project will fund an educational trip for Dr Edwin Yenil and Dr Etch Ighohwo from the NIHR Global Surgery Unit hub in Ghana to visit colleagues at our South African hub in order to observe wound care at specialized units.
-This will help determine the feasibility of carrying out a trial testing different wound dressings in patients with chronic wounds in Ghana.
+This project funded an educational trip for Dr Edwin Yenli and Dr Etch Ighohwo from the NIHR Global Surgery Unit hub in Ghana to visit colleagues at our South African hub in order to observe wound care at specialized units.

-To read a full report on Dr Yenil and Dr Ighohwo’s visit please click here.
+To read a full report on Dr Yenli and Dr Ighohwo’s visit please click here.